shikhasaini15/Masters-Project/README.md

 (3) to construct integrated Cytoscape networks to identify regulatory nodes and hub genes associated with muscle adaptation.

-Materials and Methods
+3.Materials and Methods

+3.1.
 UHPLC-MS Analysis: Step-by-Step Protocol

 A. Data Acquisition
 1. Data Collection: